Benezivas/algobattle/docs/tutorial/programs.md

     the initially auto-generated file we made when we set up the project folder, so we can safely replace it with the python template.

+!!! tip "No need to repeat yourself"
+    You can directly specify the languages you want to use when unpacking the problem spec file.
+We're only doing it in several steps here to explain every part on its own.

 Our project folder should now look something like this

 ``` { .sh .no-copy }